Special Educational Needs and Disability

 Pupils with medical needs

 - Pupils with medical needs will be provided with a detailed Health Care Plan, compiled in partnership with parents and if appropriate, the pupil themselves.
-Staff who administer medicine complete training and are signed off by the school nurse as competent.
+Staff who administer medicine will have received training and are signed off by the school nurse as competent.
 All medicine administration procedures adhere to the LA policy and DfE guidelines included within Supporting pupils at school with medical conditions (DfE) 2014

 What training do the staff supporting children and young people with SEND undertake?